Like a Local Guide

 Right across from Gelateria La Vela and Tonnara Bordonaro, there’s a great pizzeria, Pizzeria Mistral, which still offers fair prices.
 Their pizza maker, Ron Garofalo, is one of the most awarded in Italy.

-Continuing along the road that runs along the sea towards Palermo, in the Acquasanta area, right after Hotel Villa Igiea and facing the Marina di Villa Igiea, you must stop at Bar Turistico to enjoy their top-quality arancine.
+Continuing along the road that runs along the sea towards Palermo, in the Acquasanta area, right after Hotel Villa Igiea and facing the Marina di Villa Igiea, you must stop at Bar Turistico to enjoy their arancine.

 If you're looking for a truly picturesque aperitif, I recommend booking a table at Hotel Villa Igiea Terrazza Bar.
 A minimum dress code is required, and reservations are essential.